-Letko Brosseau Reaffirms its Intention to Vote Against Gazit-Globe Ltd.'s Buyout of Atrium European Real Estate Limited
+Letko Brosseau Reaffirms Its Intention to Vote Against Gazit-Globe Ltd.'s Buyout of Atrium European Real Estate Limited

 MONTREAL, Aug.
-14, 2019 /CNW/ - Letko, Brosseau & Associates Inc., an independent investment manager that exercises investment control or direction over approximately 2.4% of the outstanding shares of Atrium European Real Estate Limited ("ATRS" or the "Company") and is the Company's second largest shareholder, today reaffirms its intention to vote AGAINST the proposed going private transaction of ATRS by Gazit-Globe Ltd.
+14, 2019 /PRNewswire/ -- Letko, Brosseau & Associates Inc., an independent investment manager that exercises investment control or direction over approximately 2.4% of the outstanding shares of Atrium European Real Estate Limited ("ATRS" or the "Company") and is the Company's second largest shareholder, today reaffirms its intention to vote AGAINST the proposed going private transaction of ATRS by Gazit-Globe Ltd.

 The proposed transaction price of 3.75 Euros per share significantly undervalues the Company's own stated Net Asset Value of 5.03 Euros per share.